AlessioRepetto/agriclimate-intelligence/src/README.md

 This module contains reusable logic extracted from the quantile-modelling notebook.

-It supports the current crop-specific model-development workflow while keeping the notebook focused on experiment order, model comparison, and interpretation.
+It supports the crop-specific development, validation, post-processing, and final presentation workflow while keeping the notebook focused on experiment order and interpretation.

-The module imports the plotting style and semantic color aliases directly from `eda_utils.py`, so there is only one visual source of truth.
+The module imports plotting style and semantic color aliases directly from `eda_utils.py`, maintaining a single source of truth for project visualization.

-### Main exported utilities
+### Public utilities

-The current public functions include:
+The current exported functions are:

 ```text
 pinball